FastComments/fastcomments-integrations/core/README.md

 - `SetSetupCompleted` - Set the setup completed (For example, don't show the setup progress screen anymore).
 The server will send this when the token is validated and the initial sync is done.
 - `SendNextCommentsPayload` - Send the next batch of comments.
 This is mostly used for initial migrations, but could also be used to re-sync.

+Upon acknowledging a command, the integration should `POST https://fastcomments.com/integrations/v1/ack-command` with the `commandId` and `commandType` in the request body.

 ### Protocol - Upstream Sync

 When the client receives a `SendNextCommentsPayload` command, it should look at the details of this command to determine